By Jessica Harris — 26 May 2014

 Allow last minute bookings and specify how many hours before the tour starts your customers can book.
 Of course you need enough time to prepare your tour before people come, but keep your minimum notice as close to the starting time of your experience as you can.
 Bearing in mind that a lot of travelers book activities on quite short notice, OTAs want to be able to provide this option for all of their listed activities.
 As such, it is advisable that you keep your cut-off time as close to the start of the activity as you can.

 Not only technical, but also in the customer experience.
-For starters your booking software should have a solid API integration with the OTA.
+For starters your customer booking software should have a solid API integration with the OTA.
 You’d want to avoid manual work as much as possible.
 When sharing your availability with the OTA, you want the booking information pushed into your booking software, so it automatically populates your CRM, sales reports and manifest.
 This will avoid lost customers and makes it easy to keep control over your bookings, even when it’s a large volume.

 Schedule your availability for 2 years and make sure people can book 2 years in advance.
 It’s good practice to make sure all your availability is published across as many channels as possible, but make sure it’s also available for a long time – the earlier you fill up your tours the better.
 Online Travel Agents attract a lot of people exploring your destination.
 Travelers want to know what they’ll get to see and do in your destination before they book their hotels and tours.
 Some travelers take up to 2 years to prepare their trips, so make sure you always have the availability to attract them to your destination.
 Of course like we said, short-term availability is important as well, but it’s best to cater for as wide a range of booking behaviours as possible.